 Residents may not enter upon, cross or use rooftops.
-Exit doors with alarms may not be used unless a fire alarm has been activated.
+Exit doors with alarms may not be used unless in cases of an emergency.
 Elevator, mechanical, storage or maintenance rooms, stairwells leading to rooftops, unoccupied resident rooms and unoccupied floors are also restricted from unauthorized access.